Meet the 20 Nicest Places in America

-These are the 10 Nicest Places in America, from tiny Hayesville, North Carolina (pop.
-371) to the city of Providence, Rhode Island, you can find kindness all over the U.S.
+These are the 20 Nicest Places in America, from tiny Hayesville, North Carolina (pop.
+371), to the city of Providence, Rhode Island.
+You really can find kindness all over the U.S.

 With America more divided than ever, where can you turn to meet nice people who treat each other with the respect and civility that we all deserve?
 As Reader’s Digest recently found out in its nationwide search for the Nicest Place in America, lots of places!